saisyam-1729/OCT-DME-Classifier-App/README.md

 This app aims to:

-- **Automate** the classification of OCT reports into categories: CME, DRT, SRD, TPHM, NOR, and TRD.
+- **Automate** the classification of OCT reports into categories: CME, DRT, SRD, NOR.
 - **Engage users** (e.g., ophthalmologists or technicians) by allowing feedback on predictions.
 - **Store user and prediction data** for continual system improvement.